Abhijat-M/Abhijat-M/README.md

 ---

 <p align="center">
-  <sub>© 2025 Abhijat • Crafted with intent and a touch of curiosity.</sub>
+  <sub>© 2025 Abhijat • Crafted with purpose and a touch of curiosity.</sub>
 </p>